What has tax got to do with it?

 Yes, this is a 'tax guide' for students.
 But we need to talk about student loans as well.
 Why?
-Because the main way of repaying loans taken out since 1998 is via the tax system, so you will deal with both the Student Loans Company and HM Revenue & Customs when you leave or finish your studies and start paying back what you owe.
+Because the main way of repaying loans taken out since 1998 is via the tax system, so you will deal with both the Student Loans Company (SLC) and HM Revenue & Customs (HMRC) when you leave or finish your studies and start paying back what you owe.

 Student loans are borrowings from the UK government to help you live and pay your course fees.
 You usually pay them back when you leave or finish your studies.
 How much you can borrow depends on your personal circumstances, but we do not cover that aspect of student loans.
 If you are wondering how much you can get, we suggest you look at the student finance section on GOV.UK.

 Which student loans are repaid through the tax system?